Buying Probate and Estate Real Estate

 While buyers may be drawn in by the budget-friendly price, probate homes are not for everyone.
 One important fact starts is that the homes are typically sold “as is with no repairs.”
 Usually, the estate doesn’t have an interest in renovating the property, either because of logistics, timing, or available funds.
 If you’re buying a home that’s a probate sale, it doesn’t mean you should forego a home inspection and appraisal.

-Quite often, the probate home for sale is already pre-approved by the courts and the closing can happen very quickly.
+Quite often, the probate home for sale is already pre-approved by the courts and the closing happens very quickly.

 You May Have to Wait